 Scrappy Mechanic: Only for Ryan Stiles - he really hated Hoedown in the US version. invoked

 Screw the Rules, I Have Money!: During a "Hoedown" about winning the lottery, Colin sang only two lines about that now that he's loaded, he could do anything he wanted.
 To which he proceeded to run into the audience, kiss a few girls, then come back and "punch" Wayne.

-In a Hoedown about speeding tickets, Drew's song goes as follows: "I drive fast, I do it all the time.
+In a Hoedown about speeding tickets, Drew's verse goes as follows: "I drive fast, I do it all the time.
 Usually 105, sometimes 109.
 Burnin' rubber, flippin' off the CHP.
-'Cause they don't give no ticket to a rich celebrity.
+'Cause they don't give no ticket to a rich celebrity."

 Sdrawkcab Name: Ryan: "Did you know "embargo" backwards is "o grab me"?"